If you’re recently engaged and you’ve even briefly considered having a wedding at a Disney Resort, this post is for you!

 Disney weddings are a special kind of event and there are some unique intricacies to planning them.
 The most helpful resource for couples planning a Walt Disney World Wedding is Carrie Hayward’s Fairytale Weddings Guide (*affiliate link).
 It’s a guide and planner all rolled into one.
 Skip the wedding magazines and planners from Amazon and Barnes and Noble and invest in this book instead.
 I recommend purchasing and reading it cover to cover BEFORE you start any booking processes.

 It has everything you need including more specific info and pricing.
 Here is just a brief list of what you’ll find inside: a complete rundown of the planning process, photos and descriptions of every ceremony and reception site, detailed bar options, cake and frosting flavors, add-on options and prices from carriages to characters and fireworks, budget sheets, tons of tips, and more.
 There’s even info about how to plan a wedding on Disney property without going through Disney’s Fairy Tale Weddings, which I’ll touch on below.
 Trust me, don’t waste your money on generic books and wedding planners.
-BUY THIS BOOK (*affiliate link)!
+BUY THIS BOOK.
+It’s available in low resolution and high resolution. (*affiliate links)!

 If the DFTW options for a Walt Disney World wedding aren’t quite what you’re looking for, or maybe they’re just a touch out of your budget.
 Fear not, there are other options!